 The infamous Chicago gangster of the early Twentieth Century, was linked to murder, extortion and bootlegging.
 He was eventually brought down by a tax scandal after prosecutors failed to make any other charge stick.
 In 1931, Capone received an 11-year sentence for not paying $215,000 in taxes.
 He did not serve the full term and retired in Florida.

 In a case dubbed by federal prosecutors as “the biggest criminal tax fraud in history,” former attorney

 Mr. Snipes received a three-year prison sentence for willfully failing to file I.R.S. tax returns for six consecutive years, avoiding $7 million in taxes.
 He reportedly was following his advisors that claimed they he didn’t legally have to pay taxes.
 His advisor was wrong.

 In addition to her high-profile conviction for insider trading, television celebrity and entrepreneur Martha Stewart was fined $221,677 in back New York State Taxes for her home in the Hamptons.

 Failing to file or pay taxes can have tough consequences.
 There’s a fine line between legal tax avoidance techniques and evasion.
-As you can see from the examples of the famous examples shown above, what you save now is not worth the trouble you face latter.
-If you have tax questions or received a notice from a tax agency, it’s a good idea to contact an experienced tax attorney.
-Receive a free claim review today to help you navigate your tax issues.
+As you can see from the famous examples shown above, what you save now isn't worth the trouble you face later.
+If you have tax questions or received a notice from a tax agency, it’s a good idea to contact an experienced tax attorney to discuss your situation and find out about your options moving forward.